Picovoice/porcupine/binding/react-native/README.md

 }
 ```

-The `processErrorCallback` parameter is a function that you want to execute when Porcupine has detected an error while processing one of the keywords.
+The `processErrorCallback` parameter is a function that you want to execute when Porcupine has detected an error while processing audio.
 The function should accept an error type, the error which is thrown.
-This function is optional.
+This callback is optional.

 ```javascript
 processErrorCallback(error) {